-Second music appointment this Summer, first time in this one specific festival.
+Second music appointment this Summer, the first time in this one specific festival.
 As my older (but still younger than me lol) brother was raving about it since his teens, it was about time to give it a try.

 Resurrection blew Jose’s mind.
 He is now a big fan of bands like Abbath and Gojira and no two days go by without him swearing for next edition’s.

 I loved it too.
 Organized as few, hardcore and metal meet in Viveiro for three days.
 And it is a match made in

 Let’s just cross our fingers for a couple of press passes in 2017.
 Scoring them would be as sweet as a Death by Chocolate dessert overload PLUS we would be able to properly feature it across our platforms and this site as we did with the other 4 festivals that are coming up in a few paragraphs.
 Seriously guys!
 It is really difficult to get nice pics otherwise.

-Around mid July, I traveled to Sweden to take part in TBEx Europe (Travel Bloggers Exchage) conference for the second time in my life.
+Around mid-July, I traveled to Sweden to take part in TBEx Europe (Travel Bloggers Exchange) conference for the second time in my life.

-Two years ago the city of Athens hosted this event where almost a thousand bloggers meet a few times per year in different destinations around the word.
+Two years ago the city of Athens hosted this event where almost a thousand bloggers meet a few times per year in different destinations around the world.
 And I got to be in one of the after TBEx press trips to the unreal Meteora.

 This time, the iconic Landsort, in Stockholm’s archipelago, was the chosen spot for one of the pre-TBEx overnight trips I was lucky to be on.
 I also joined a few other experiences in and about Stockholm.